dainst/ojs-cilantro-plugin/README.md

 Every URL starts with /<ojs-url>/plugins/generic/ojs-cilantro-plugin/api/

-## Authorzation
+## Authorization

-You need a HTTP-Header called "ojsAuthorization", containg OJS-User and Password in the form
+You need a HTTP-Header called "ojsAuthorization", containing OJS-User and Password in the form
 <username>:<password>
 whereby both is base64encoded (to avoid special character issues).